AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/customer/grid-columns.md

 }
 ```

-### Create or Update your mesh
+### Create or update your mesh

-Make sure to create or update your mesh, and to keep the mesh id provided.
+Use one of the following commands to create or update your mesh.
+Be sure to store the mesh ID provided.

 ```bash
 aio api-mesh:create mesh.json